ancwrd1/snx-rs/README.md

 ## System requirements

 * Recent Linux distribution with kernel version 4.19 or higher.
-Please note that IPv6 support must not be disabled.
+For IPSec tunnel the IPv6 protocol must be enabled in the kernel.
 * systemd-resolved [configured](https://wiki.archlinux.org/title/Systemd-resolved) as a global DNS resolver
 * iproute2 (this is the `ip` utility which should be standard for all distros)
 * D-Bus